radian-software/straight.el/README.md

 packages are to be loaded implicitly, by your invocations of `straight-use-package` during Emacs initialization.
-Furthermore, `straight.el` allows you to install packages after initialization using `M-x straight-install-package` (or even by evaluating `straight-use-package` forms).
+Furthermore, `straight.el` allows you to install packages after initialization using `M-x straight-use-package` (or even by evaluating `straight-use-package` forms).
 However, `straight.el` still provides advanced features such as bulk package management and version locking.
 This creates some interesting challenges which other package managers